gbirke/jquery_pagination/README.rst

 you can display them grouped in pages and present navigational elements to move from one page to another.
 This plugin creates these navigational elements.

 Usage
 -----
 Include jQuery, the pagination plugin script and the pagination.css file in your HTML page.
 In your HTML body create a container tag pair that will hold the link elements.
-Give it an id attribute (e.g. "News-Pagination").
-This id will be the selector for jQuery.
-It is important to select only one element because the pagination links won't be synchronized!
+Give it an id or class attribute (e.g. "News-Pagination").
+This attribute can used as the selector for jQuery.

 Next, write a JavaScript function that has two parameters: page_index and paging_container.
 This is the callback function where you react to clicks on the pagination links.
-It should select a part from your content, depending on the page id.::
+It should select a slice from your content, depending on the page id.::

     function handlePaginationClick(new_page_index, pagination_container) {